Attractor-driven matter: Discussion

-Further to the preceding paragraph, suppose that subsequent spatial coarse-graining is employed, so that the ensemble of attractor-driven particles can be viewed as a continuum field \cite{Toner1995}.
-In this context, it would be interesting to study if there is any correlation between (i) the different equivalence classes $\mathcal{C}_1,\mathcal{C}_2,\cdots$, and (ii) different thermodynamic phases of the resulting multicomponent fluid \cite{Bowick2022}.
+On a different topic, suppose that spatial coarse-graining\cite{Huang_1987,SethnaBook} is employed, so that a large ensemble of motile attractor-driven particles can be viewed as a continuum field \cite{Toner1995}.
+In this context, it would be interesting to study if there is any correlation between (i) the different equivalence classes $\mathcal{C}_1,\mathcal{C}_2,\cdots$, as introduced at the end of Sec.~\ref{sec:SingleParticleDynamics}, and (ii) different thermodynamic phases\cite{SearsSalingerBook} of the resulting multicomponent fluid \cite{Bowick2022}.
 It might also be interesting to investigate the emergent equations of motion associated with the coarse-grained effective continuum field.
 Even in the absence of spatial coarse graining, the different equivalence classes may behave in a qualitatively different manner, corresponding to different populations of interacting particles, even though the underlying attractor-driven model is by assumption the same for all particles.
+We have already seen an example of such behavior, as described in Fig.~\ref{Fig: Lorenz_interac_twoway} and the associated text.